cakephp/docs/en/plugins.rst

                                    flash/
                                    pdf/

 You may put any type of file in any directory, just like a regular webroot.

 .. warning::

-    Handling static assets, such as images, Javascript and CSS files, through the Dispatcher is very inefficient.
+    Handling static assets, such as images, JavaScript and CSS files, through the Dispatcher is very inefficient.
 See :ref:`symlink-assets` for more information.